ws-garcia/VBA-CSV-interface/README.md

 If you don't know how to get started with VBA-CSV Interface class, visit the [documentation repo](https://ws-garcia.github.io/VBA-CSV-interface/).

+## Contributing

+In order to contribute whit in this project, please see the [guidance for contributing](https://ws-garcia.github.io/VBA-CSV-interface/contributing.html).

 ## Benchmark

 The benchmark results for VBA-CSV Interface are available at [this site](https://ws-garcia.github.io/VBA-CSV-interface/home/getting_started.html#benchmark).